atimpone/aws-foundation-journey/content/01-dev/04-reference/02-controlling-builder-team-access.md

 Since a centrally managed VPC is shared with team development AWS accounts in a read only manner and it's a best practice to delegate ownership and management of VPC resources to your central foundation team, typically, builders don't need to have write access to VPC resources.

 Note that both EC2 VM related resources and VPC related networking resources share the same IAM `ec2:` namespace.
 In their team development AWS accounts, builders are allowed to create EC2 VM related resources.

+{{% notice info %}}
+**Review Note:** An alternative approach to including this permission here is to move the following permission to a Service Control Policy (SCP) and attach it to the `development` OU so that none of these actions can be performed in any of the team development AWS accounts by any authorized user - including builder team members and Cloud Administrators.
+{{% /notice %}}

 ```
         {